johnfav03/GNN-QSOR-Model/README.md

-My attempt at reacreating a replicating a QSOR (Quantitative Structure-Odor Relationships) Model built on a Graphic Neural Network from a research paper.
+My attempt at replicating a QSOR (Quantitative Structure-Odor Relationships) model from a research paper using a GNN.
 Paper can be found here: https://arxiv.org/pdf/1910.10685